-- is delivered in blended format (70% online and 30% face-to-face).
+- Delivered in blended format (70% online / 30% face-to-face)

-- requires 34 graduate credit hours, including 22 credit hours from the core curriculum.
+- Requires 34 graduate credit hours, including 22 credit hours from the core curriculum

-- emphasizes school improvement knowledge and skills grounded in action research.
+- Emphasizes school improvement knowledge and skills grounded in action research

-- requires a technologically current computer, an up-to-date web browser, and high-speed Internet access.
+- Requires a technologically current computer, an up-to-date web browser, and high-speed Internet access

 The cohesive student-centered program models excellence in education through rigorous coursework and faculty mentoring of research and practice.
-The 34-credit program, including a 12-credit concentration, helps competent teachers become effective educational leaders.
+The 34-credit program, which includes a 12-credit concentration, helps competent teachers become effective educational leaders.

-The program delivery is a blended format.
-Approximately 30% of the program will be delivered through face-to-face instruction and 70% will be delivered using distance technology tools.
-The Program is offered in a cohort format.
-Students are typically admitted to a cohort each summer.
+The UMF M.S.Ed. in Educational Leadership program is offered in a cohort format, with students typically admitted to a cohort each summer.
 Participants are expected to progress through the degree program with their cohort.
-Completion of the degree takes two or three years, including summers.
+Completion of the degree takes two to three years, including summers.

 The Master of Science in Education program is approved as part of the New England Association of Schools and Colleges (NEASC) accreditation of the University of Maine at Farmington.